Erica Holeman

 Art Building, Room 345B

-Holeman earned an M.F.A. in graphic design from Maryland Institute College of Art, Baltimore, Md., and a B.F.A. in graphic design from Oklahoma State University, Stillwater, Okla.
-In Maryland, she taught graphic design and branding courses at MICA and the University of Maryland Baltimore County while volunteering at portfolio reviews and as a guest critic.
+Holeman earned an M.F.A. in graphic design from Maryland Institute College of Art, Baltimore, Maryland, and a B.F.A. in graphic design from Oklahoma State University, Stillwater, Oklahoma.
+In Maryland, she taught graphic design and branding courses at MICA and the University of Maryland, Baltimore County, while volunteering at portfolio reviews and as a guest critic.
+Her students have been recognized nationally and internationally in student design competitions, including Graphis New Talent Annuals.